 *If you are crewing for a runner or driving for a relay team, please get a "Caution-Runners on Road" sign to put in your rear view window (the signs will be at the check-in table on race morning).
 Please use caution when pulling off of and back onto the roadway; be aware of other vehicles traveling at high speeds, off road-vehicles, and other runners.

 Timing will be provided by: Potentially synchronized wristwatches; iphone clock; or sundial.
 There is the remote possibility of chip timing this year.
 We will not provide individual leg times for relay team members (although please feel free to do so on your own).
-Runners finishing late may email race organizer their run time for listing under "unofficial" results.
 If you anticipate that this run may take you more than 6 hours we highly recommend that you take the 7 a.m. early start.
+For reference: It takes this race director roughly an hour longer than "usual" to complete the course on a good day.

 If for any reason you decide to drop out of the race (or, you signed in, picked up your bib, but then get second thoughts on this jaunt and decide to spend your day elsewhere), please let an official (any of the people with stop watches and clipboards) know, and present your bib number for identification.
 We do not wish having to go on a head hunt for missing runners at the end of a long day on the course.